Emerging Women Leaders in Global Health [EDGE]

 Take a course.
 This 3-credit JHSPH Summer Institute course launched in Summer, 2021 to strengthen women's essential skills for leadership.

 Interested in bringing the course to your institution?
-Want to train your students and junior researchers in essential leadership skills?
+Want to train your students, junior researchers, and early career professionals in essential leadership skills?
 Contact us!

 Funding for this monthly seminar series has been provided in part by the JHU Provost's PhD Professional Development Initiative and the JHSPH Department of International Health to Dr. Anna Kalbarczyk, Assistant Director of the Center for Global Health.